 5. “Things are as they are.
 Looking out into the universe at night, we make no comparisons between right and wrong stars, nor between well and badly arranged constellations.” – Alan Watts.

 Mr. Watts made a lot of emphasis on the inefficient word system we use.
 Words exist thanks to a contrast with other words.
-Right exists because there is wrong to contrast with.
+The right exists because there is wrong to contrast with.

 Alan Watts saw this system of naming meaningless, for there is no bad or good, negative or positive.
 Ultimately everything is the same, just a different side of the same coin.
 To live life fully and with no restrictions, we have to acknowledge that any experience is just an experience and a learning process.
 If we constantly oppose to one side of the coin we will never see life as it really is, a color pallet with many different colors and shades.